In Massachusetts, the term OHV includes both “recreation vehicles” and “snow vehicles.”

 - Some Massachusetts laws apply to recreation vehicles only, or to snow vehicles only.

 A "recreation vehicle" has wheels.
-Recreation vehicles include ATVs, ORVs, UTVs, 4x4s, mule-type vehicles, dirt bikes, and off-highway motorcycles.
+Recreation vehicles include ATVs, ORVs, UTVs, 4x4s, mule-type vehicles, dirt bikes, and OHMs.

 According to Massachusetts law, a “recreation vehicle” is: